nguyen-nora/nguyen-nora/README.md

 ### ✨&nbsp; About Me

-I am a Full Stack Developer with 9+ years of experience in developing enterprise applications and open-source software.
+I am a Developer with no experience in developing enterprise applications and open-source software.